kotanetes/go-graphql/README.md

 go-graphql
 ---

-  GraphQL server example using Golang and MongoDb as Backend.
+  GraphQL server example using Golang and MongoDb as backend.

   details:
   - used package by 99designs that generates boilerplate code.